Apple has released its first round of updates to iOS 14, Watch OS 7, and tvOS 14, along with patches for Catalina, Mojave, and High Sierra.

 There isn’t really much to cover here, as usual.
-Apple just says this is a bug fix update but doesn’t provide any information about what bugs these might be at this time.
+Apple just says this is a bug fix update but doesn’t provide any information about what bugs these might be.
 Likewise there are no security patches listed in this update.
 For now, we just have to trust the Apple TV is a little more stable.

 All the Security fixes: